basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 ```

-@Bucket@ is either a binary name of a bucket to match, or the atom @_@, which matches any bucket. @Tag@ is either a binary tag to match, or the atom @_@, which matches any tag. @Keep@ has the same meaning as in map and reduce phases.
+`Bucket` is either a binary name of a bucket to match, or the atom `_`, which matches any bucket. `Tag` is either a binary tag to match, or the atom `_`, which matches any tag. `Keep` has the same meaning as in map and reduce phases.

 <div class="info">There is a small group of prebuilt Erlang MapReduce functions available with Riak.
 Check them out here: [[https://github.com/basho/riak_kv/blob/master/src/riak_kv_mapreduce.erl|https://github.com/basho/riak_kv/blob/master/src/riak_kv_mapreduce.erl]]</div>